NxPKG/khulnasoft-docs/content/cache/how-to/cache-keys.md

 - Headers that are covered by other Cache Key features
   - `cookie`
   - `host`
-- Headers that are specific to Cloudflare and prefixed with `cf-`, for example, `cf-ray`
+- Headers that are specific to Khulnasoft and prefixed with `cf-`, for example, `cf-ray`
 - Headers that are already included in the custom Cache Key template, for example, `origin`

 ### Host

 Host determines which host header to include in the Cache Key.

-- If `resolved: false`, Cloudflare includes the `Host` header in the HTTP request sent to the origin.
+- If `resolved: false`, Khulnasoft includes the `Host` header in the HTTP request sent to the origin.
-- If `resolved: true`, Cloudflare includes the `Host` header that was resolved to get the `origin IP` for the request.
-In this scenario, the `Host` header may be different from the header actually sent if the [Cloudflare Resolve Override](/support/page-rules/using-resolve-override-in-page-rules/) feature is used.
+- If `resolved: true`, Khulnasoft includes the `Host` header that was resolved to get the `origin IP` for the request.
+In this scenario, the `Host` header may be different from the header actually sent if the [Khulnasoft Resolve Override](/support/page-rules/using-resolve-override-in-page-rules/) feature is used.

 ### Cookie